This article is going to outline how to fix rounded shoulders with a few basic exercises and some simple workstation modifications.

 Tips for an ergonomically correct workstation to combat rounded shoulders:

-– Ensure that your chair is positioned so that your thighs are perpendicular to your calves, with your knees bent at a 90 degree (using a footrest can help to achieve this position and minimize strain on your back and shoulders).
+– Ensure that your chair is positioned so that your thighs are perpendicular to your calves, with your knees bent at a 90 degree.

 – Take regular breaks to walk around and stretch out your neck and upper back.